National Inpatient Centre for Psychological Medicine (NICPM)

 • Myalgic Encephalomyelitis (ME) / Chronic Fatigue Syndrome (CFS) – we provide the inpatient care for the Leeds and West Yorkshire ME/CFS service

-Approximately half of our beds are commissioned for Leeds residents and half for people from across the UK.
-For Leeds residents we also provide a service for people with mixed physical and psychological difficulties which may be complicated but at a more moderate or lower level of severity.
+Approximately half of our beds are commissioned for Leeds and West Yorkshire residents and half for people from across the UK.

 Our aim is to help people make significant improvements to their health and quality of life.
 Our clinical outcomes are often very good and patient feedback is very positive as you will see in our annual reports at the end of this page.